SensehacK/Writing/README.md

 ## Contribution

-Feel free to fork this project & raise a pull request to add more relevant information regarding development tools used in iOS ecosystem.
+Feel free to fork this project & raise a pull request to add more relevant information regarding the articles to further increase its information.

 ## Author : [Kautilya Save](https://kautilya.design/)